Nyabsi/PicoThemeManager/README.md

 ## Compatibility

-compatibility with Pico OS 5.2.7 - 5.12.6 has been tested.
+Compatibility with Pico OS 5.2.7 - 5.12.6 has been tested.

 ### Tested Devices

   - Pico 4 ✔️
   - Pico 4 Pro ✔️
   - Pico 4 Enterprise ✔️